vineethkumarv/sv-wiki/Scheduler-schematics.md

 time.
 "Note that execution of simulation events within a time slot may require multiple iterations through the simulation event regions for that same time slot."

+## Event regions in verilog:

+---------------------- pic of verilog regions -----------------------------------

+## Event regions in system verilog:

+---------------------- pic of system verilog regions ----------------------------

+### Explinations.

+Regions that are designed to implement correct RTL functionality:
+• Active regions (Active, Inactive and NBA regions - but avoid Inactive region events).
+Regions that are designed to implement correct verification execution:
+• Preponed, Reactive regions (Reactive, Re-Inactive, Re-NBA) and Postponed regions.
+Regions that are designed to implement concurrent assertion checking:
+• Preponed, Observed, and Reactive regions.
+Region that should be avoided:
+• Inactive region.